biojava/biojava-tutorial/structure/structure-data-model.md

                  Atom(s)
 </pre>

 All structure objects contain one or more "models".
-That means also X-ray structures contain an "virtual" model which serves as a container for the chains.
+That means also X-ray structures contain a "virtual" model which serves as a container for the chains.
 The most common way to access chains will be via

 <pre>
         List < Chain > chains = structure.getChains();